figma/plugin-samples/README.md

 # 🔌 Figma Plugin Samples

 Sample plugins using the [Figma Plugin API][docs].

-For feature requests, bug reports, or to ask questions about developing plugins, check out [the docs](https://www.figma.com/plugin-docs/get-help).
+To make a feature request, file a bug report, or ask a question about developing plugins, check out the available [resources][help].

 These plugins are written using [TypeScript][ts] to take advantage of Figma's typed plugin API.
 This means that in order to run a plugin, you will first need